okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 Note that Okta supports more than those four user attributes.
 However, these are the base attributes that you must support.
 The full schema of user attributes supported by SCIM 2.0 is described in [section 4 of RFC 7643](https://tools.ietf.org/html/rfc7643#section-4).

 If your integration supports user attributes beyond those four base attributes, you can add support for additional attributes to your SCIM API.
 In some cases, you might need to configure Okta to map non-standard user attributes into the user profile for your application.
-See the "Add custom attributes to an Okta user profile" section in the [Work with Okta user profiles and attributes](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Directory_Profile_Editor_Tasks) topic in the Okta product documentation.
+See the [Check the attributes and corresponding mappings](../attribute-mapping/) step in this guide, or the "Add custom attributes to an Okta user profile" section in the [Work with Okta user profiles and attributes](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Directory_Profile_Editor_Tasks) topic in the Okta product documentation.

 ### Unique ID

 In addition to the basic user schema attributes, your SCIM API must also specify a unique identifier for each user resource.

 [Section 3.1](https://tools.ietf.org/html/rfc7643#section-3.1) of the SCIM specification asserts that the `id` attribute is used to uniquely identify resources.
-In summary, this unique identifier:
+This unique identifier:

 - Is assigned a value by the service provider (your app) for each SCIM resource
 - Is always issued by the service provider (your app) and not specified by the client (Okta)